2007 •Nintendo DS

 Nitro Blaze 11 becomes much easier to judge once it is forced into the same room as MSI Claw A8, Nitro Blaze 8, and AOKZOE A1X.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Nitro Blaze 11 versus MSI Claw A8 is interesting because smaller alternative is the obvious angle.
 Compared with Nitro Blaze 11, MSI Claw A8 makes the more obvious play for readers who care about smaller alternative.
 MSI Claw A8 is tracked around 1149.0.
-From another angle, nitro Blaze 11 versus Nitro Blaze 8 is interesting because better value is the obvious angle.
-Nitro Blaze 8 sits close enough to Nitro Blaze 11 to make the comparison meaningful, but different enough to sharpen the buying decision.
-That said, nitro Blaze 8 is tracked around 899.0.
-From another angle, nitro Blaze 11 versus AOKZOE A1X is interesting because smaller alternative is the obvious angle.
+That said, nitro Blaze 11 versus Nitro Blaze 8 is interesting because better value is the obvious angle.
+From another angle, compared with Nitro Blaze 11, Nitro Blaze 8 makes the more obvious play for readers who care about better value.
+Nitro Blaze 8 is tracked around 899.0.
+That said, nitro Blaze 11 versus AOKZOE A1X is interesting because smaller alternative is the obvious angle.
 That said, compared with Nitro Blaze 11, AOKZOE A1X makes the more obvious play for readers who care about smaller alternative.
 AOKZOE A1X is tracked around $1059 - $1399.

 The heart of the machine is the AMD Ryzen 7 8840HS.
 CPU duties are handled by AMD Zen 4.
 Graphics are handled by AMD Radeon 780M.
 Memory is listed at 16 GB LPDDR5X.